 Like the Inbestigators themselves, ‘Young Australians consume a lot of news regularly, from many different sources’, says a 2017 survey report by Western Sydney University, QUT and Crinkling News.
 However, the survey found that 43% of children aren’t certain they can tell a fake source from a real one.

 Joanne Jacobs, a board member of Code Club Australia and a casual lecturer at the University of Sydney, says Australia needs more childhood education in this space.

 ‘Children under the age of six don’t distinguish between ads and fiction so the notion of real and fake news is quite a complex idea for children to grasp.
 But we need to focus on these complex issues, because critical thinking creates problem solvers,’ she says.

-The Inbestigators sparked a generation of curious minds when it launched in June, developing children’s critical thinking skills as they attempt to crack the case.
-Could this new series be a missing piece in the media literacy puzzle?
+The Inbestigators has sparked a generation of curious minds since its launch in 2019, and worked to develop children’s critical thinking skills as they attempt to crack the case.
+Could this series be a missing piece in the media literacy puzzle?